loning/the-math/docs/psi-collapse-zfc/chapter-12-collapse-constructible-models-vs-zfc-models.md

 Between models:
 - L-theorems remain true in ψ-L
 - ψ-L theorems may be meaningless in L
-- Consciousness concepts don't translate to L
+- Observer concepts don't translate to L
 - L is a "shadow" of ψ-L

 ## 12.11 Future Directions